Kevin Grady: Junior (redshirt) year (2008)

 In 2008, Rich Rodriguez replaced Lloyd Carr as head coach.
 During spring football, Grady was still recovering from injuries.

-In July 2008, Grady was pulled over while driving in Wyoming, Michigan with a blood alcohol content of .281, more than three times the state's legal limit.
+In July 2008, Grady was pulled over while driving in Wyoming, Michigan, with a blood alcohol content of .281, more than three times the state's legal limit.
 He originally pleaded not guilty.
-Grady began the 2008 season on suspension from the 2008 Wolverines, while Brown, Minor and freshmen Michael Shaw and Sam McGuffie fought for time.
+He began the 2008 season on suspension from the 2008 Wolverines, while Brown, Minor and freshmen Michael Shaw and Sam McGuffie fought for time.
 During the season, Grady pleaded guilty to misdemeanor drunken driving.

 In early August, it appeared that juniors Brown and Minor would vie for the starting job because of Grady's suspension.
 With both Brown and Minor nursing injuries, Sam McGuffie was tentatively penciled into the starting position on the depth chart.
 In the end, Grady only accumulated 33 yards rushing for the season.

 Senior (redshirt) year (2009)

 In the spring of 2009, Grady was accused by court officials of not adhering to his probation reporting requirements and not meeting the 24 hours of community service requirement of his probation, among other violations.
 As a result, he was jailed for seven days in May 2009.

 Kevin's brother, Kelvin Grady, was a point guard on the Michigan Wolverines men's basketball team before transferring to the Michigan football team after the 2008–09 season.
 On October 17, 2009, the two became the first pair of brothers to score a touchdown in the same game for Michigan as far as could be told by the school's record books.
 Over the course of the season, Kevin started three games at fullback for the 2009 Wolverines.
 He compiled 80 yards rushing on 10 carries bringing his career total to 783 yards on 200 carries and 10 touchdowns.
-He also made 5 receptions bringing his career total to 20 for 150 yards.
+He also made five receptions bringing his career total to 20 for 150 yards.

 Grady was not selected in the 2010 NFL draft and was not an immediate undrafted free agent.